maartene/Tennis-Refactoring-Kata/swift/NOTES.md

 ## Pomodoro 2
 - ✅ first, had to change the test suite to use Swift Testing as the XCTest based version did not work on Linux

+## Pomodoro 3
-- ⚠️ extract final score case
+- ✅ extract final score case